learn-co-curriculum/phase-0-git-version-control-basics/README.md

 with this new set of changes with

 ```
-git commit -am "A Message"`
+git commit -am "A message"`
 ```

 The `-a` flag refers to adding 'all changes' on all tracked files and `-m`